Middle School Student Support

 Student Support Counselors

-Jenny Green and Christy Tomisek are dedicated to providing support to middle school students.
+Lizzie Gendimenico and Christy Tomisek are dedicated to providing support to Middle School students.
 In their roles, they provide assistance tailored to individual social, emotional, and academic needs.
 In addition to working with students and parents, they are also a valuable resource for faculty who are developing strategies to help students reach their individual potential and prepare for the challenges of the Upper School.

 The Learning Center